natolambert/cv/README.md

    `REPLACEMENTS` in `generate.py` converts them properly.
 3. The LaTeX templates use modified Jinja delimiters to avoid overlaps with normal LaTeX.
 See `generate.py` for details.

+## Automation
+Pushes to `main` trigger the `Build CV` GitHub Action (`.github/workflows/build-cv.yml`) which installs LaTeX, syncs Python dependencies with uv, regenerates the CV, and commits the freshly dated PDF back to the repository when changes are detected.
+The workflow also runs on pull requests for verification without committing the artifact.